qwaneu/qwaneu.github.io/_drafts/tdd.md

 goals

-It reminds us that we continously take care of the code and refactor while everything is still fresh in our heads.
+It reminds us that we continously take care of the code and refactor while everything is still fresh in our minds.

 It forces us to think about the next step we are going to take, about how things should work; it forces us to express our intent precisely in code.
 Jim Shore